BBelk/StarfieldDigipickSim/README.md

 ## Link To Web Build
 https://bb-dev.itch.io/starfield-digipick-simulator

+# v.2 notes
+  -Made the webgl play nice(r) with mobile devices.

+  -Added the Streak Manager/Daily Modes.
+Try a preseeded Master lock every day and keep your streak going.

+  -Added audio (captured with a loud TV and a phone.
+Not the best but c'est la vie)

+  -Undo/Auto buttons.
+Undo will roll back the last input, auto will attempt to align an available pick with the available holes.

+  -Ring highlighting, shows which picks belong in which segments.
+Turned off for Daily Mode.

+  -Probably a couple more things but I wasn't keeping notes, oops.

 ## Description

 This is a recreation of the lock-picking "digipick" minigame from Bethesda's Starfield.
 Bethesda games always have great lockpicking minigames for some reason and Starfield is no exception to that rule.
 This project is made with C# and Unity 2022.1.23f1, though it should work with most versions of Unity.